yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 * A proof that the server can understand the ticket that was sent by the client; this proof also binds the pinning ticket to the server's (current) public key, as well as the ongoing TLS session.
-The proof is MANDATORY if a pinning ticket was sent by the client.
+The proof is mandatory and MUST be included if a pinning ticket was sent by the client.

 * A fresh pinning ticket.
 The main reason for refreshing the ticket on each connection is privacy: to avoid the ticket serving as a fixed client identifier.
-It is RECOMMENDED to include a fresh ticket with each response.
+While fresh pinning ticket might be of zero length, it is RECOMMENDED to include a fresh ticket with a non zero length with each response.

 If the server cannot validate the received ticket, that might indicate